nextleap-project/countermitm/source/oob.rst

 Temporary attacks on Autocrypt
 ------------------------------

-Since Autocrypt does not protect against active attacks it's easy to replace encryption keys for an attacker that can intercept the traffic.
+Since Autocrypt does not protect against active attacks it's possible to replace encryption keys for an attacker that can intercept the traffic.
 The attacker can intercept the initial key exchange.
 They can also impersonate one user (Alice) and send emails with spoofed sender the